 Dr. Gregory Mathien was born in Buffalo, New York, and attended State University of New York in Syracuse for both his undergraduate and medical degrees.
 He remained in Syracuse to complete his surgical internship and orthopaedic surgery residency.

-Dr. Mathien currently serves as the Senior Team Orthopaedic Surgeon for the University of Tennessee athletic programs, which involves caring for both U.T.
-Men's and U.T.
-Women's athletes in all sports.
+Dr. Mathien currently serves as the Senior Team Orthopaedic Surgeon for the University of Tennessee athletic programs.
 The University of Tennessee Lettermen's "T" Club has given him Honorary Membership status.

 Dr. Mathien has served as a consultant for the Tennessee Smokies, the Knoxville Ice Bears and Lincoln Memorial University athletics.
 He has also operated on and cared for many Olympic medalists and professional athletes.
 He plays an active role in national sports medicine research, including the Multicenter ACL Revision Study.